hasadna/Open-Subs/docs/dev/source/deployment.rst

 Then, setup a web server to serve static files from that directory - make sure it serves on https as this is required by facebook

+The server should support POST requests - when it gets them it should just treat them as GET requests

 That's it.

 Setting up facebook